chernandezba/zesarux/README.md

 * Visual Real Tape: you have an audio render of your tape, see tape blocks and rewind or move forward the cassette player

+* Visual Casette Tape: allow to see a real tape and the movement when loading a game

 * Visual Floppy: allow to see floppy activity: disk movement, reads, writes, head seek, etc

+* Visual Microdrive: allow to see microdrive activity

 * Supports ZEsarUX remote command protocol (ZRCP).
 This is a powerful communications protocol between a client and ZEsarUX, using a simple telnet client.
 One of the things you can do it is enhanced debugging on ZEsarUX from Visual Studio Code (see https://github.com/maziac/DeZog)